 Best Practices for Loan Deferral Modifications

 - Proactively reach out to your clients: Don’t wait for a business owner to call you, call them first!
-To this end, we’ve created an on-demand video on this topic and a sample business survey (available in an MS Word version and a fillable PDF) which will prove invaluable if and when you need to populate a modification request on their behalf.
+To this end, we’ve created a sample business survey (available in an MS Word version and a fillable PDF) which will prove invaluable if and when you need to populate a modification request on their behalf.

 - Develop a complete understanding: When speaking with a client, obtain a sound understanding of their business by digging deeply but appropriately into their current situation.
 The sample survey can serve as baseline questions.
 The SBA will want to tie current business performance to the current economic situation.
 You’ll be a step ahead by collecting specific information from your borrowers upfront.